OJL96/Pharmacy_Stock_Kata/README.md

 ---
 ### Usage
 Application is interactive so once all steps above is complete, simply run the application and navigate through the console UI to make changes to inventory and formulary.
+Note that the .txt files generated from this program MUST be in the CWD.

 Main Menu
 ![image](https://user-images.githubusercontent.com/43963470/155552249-48a1a060-2e2d-4003-9f12-87ec2897c95b.png)